-5. Enjoy free fun in Oslo
+5. Free fun in Oslo

 Lonely Planet named Oslo one of the 10 best cities in the world to visit in 2018, and for good reason.
 You could easily spend a week wandering around Oslo without ever shelling out kroner for museum admission.
 Take a walk through the free Botanical Garden, tour the awe-inspiring Vigeland Sculpture Park, walk on the roof of the Oslo Opera House, explore the grounds of the Royal Palace, and discover Oslo’s history at the Akershus Fortress.
 Also, be sure to stop by the downtown waterfall at Mølla, and follow the river to the nearby Vulkan industrial district where you’ll find a fun playground and weekend activities for kids.

 6. Climb a mountain with Bergen’s Floibanen Funicular